sirPhoebus/cyma-powerLaws-Lenia/phase0.md

 WebGPU/Vulkan rendering
 The kernel DSL compiler
 You port the validated Python to Rust via PyO3 bindings, keeping Python as the orchestration layer.

+Important discovery: the same physics at different dimensions requires parameter rescaling.
+The characteristic wavelength scales with the Laplacian's effective strength.